chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 ## Speed Dating Warm-Up

-Now let’s connect with each other and let us get to know each other.
+Now let’s get to know each other and connect a bit.

-Okay, now let’s wake up the room a little!
-We’re an international group here at ISWC, so let’s connect across cultures and backgrounds.
-Please stand up for a quick Speed Dating round – no worries, it’s geek-friendly and painless.
+Time to wake up the room!

+We’re an international group here at ISWC, so let’s make some connections across cultures and backgrounds.

+**Please stand up for a quick speed networking round — don’t worry, it’s 100% geek-friendly and painless.**

 **Activity: Connect & Share (5 Min.)**